ricardofpcorreia/perfect-htaccess-wordpress/README.md

 - The WordPress standard rules

-Feel free to help building the best .htaccess possible for Wordpress.
+Feel free to help building the best .htaccess possible for Wordpress. :smiley: